x11vnc/sync-docker-time/sleepwatcher_2.2/README.md

 SleepWatcher is a command line tool (daemon) that monitors sleep, wakeup and idleness of a Mac.
 It was developed by Bernhard Baehr.
 It can be used to execute a Unix command when the Mac or the display of the Mac goes to sleep mode or wakes up, after a given time without user interaction or when the user resumes activity after a break or when the power supply of a Mac notebook is attached or detached.
 It also can send the Mac to sleep mode or retrieve the time since last user activity.

-A little bit knowledge of the Unix command line is required to benefit from this software.

 ## Installation

 ### Uninstall Previous Versions